Best Dolby Atmos soundbars Buying Guide: Welcome to What Hi-Fi?'s guide to the best Dolby Atmos soundbars that you can buy in 2019

 This Sony Atmos soundbar is on the pricey side, but it delivers five-star sound quality that makes it worth every penny.

 Sennheiser's Ambeo Soundbar is a hugely impressive beast.
 It's almost 1.3m wide and noticeably heftier than the competition – but all that extra space has been put to excellent use.
 While most soundbars rely on an external subwoofer, the Ambeo simply crams in larger, more powerful drivers - and it works.

 You can expect spine-tingling 3D audio that sounds totally effortless, sparkling dialogue and plenty of bottom end grunt.
 Connectivity is just as impressive, with Bluetooth 4.2 and Chromecast for streaming.
 It's a a little tricky to position, and doesn't come with a wall-mount, but once you're squared away the results are breathtaking.
 The best – not to mention most expensive – soundbar we've tested so far.

 Read the full review: Sennheiser Ambeo Soundbar

-This sensibly-priced, sub-£600 soundbar is a good choice for those who want to enjoy Dolby Atmos fireworks without decimating their bank account.
+This sensibly-priced, sub-£600 Dolby Atmos soundbar is a good choice for those who want to enjoy audio fireworks without decimating their bank account.
 Sony has done things a little differently here, since there are no dedicated upward firing drivers.
 Instead, the bar creates 7.1.2 surround sound using clever psychoacoustic technologies.
 The effect works beautifully, enveloping you in three-dimensional sound.